-Whether it’s trade or business, local or national, big or small, if you haven’t put yourself forward an award before, here are six good reasons why you should give it a try...
+Whether it’s trade or business, local or national, big or small, if you haven’t put yourself forward for an award before, here are six good reasons why you should give it a try...

 1. Promoting the therapies you love

 With awards comes publicity, which is a great way to show potential clients, employers and healthcare commissioners the amazing benefits different therapies offer.
 If you are uncomfortable with the thought of putting yourself forward for an award, think of it as putting your favourite therapy forward instead.
 If you work for a charity or similar, this will gain recognition, too.
-And remember – those who are shortlisted or highly commended can often gain just as much publicity as the award winner.
+And remember – those who are finalists or highly commended can often gain just as much publicity as the award winner.

 2. Promoting best practice

 In our annual FHT survey, we always ask, ‘What concerns you most as a therapist?’ and two key issues always come to the fore.
 The first is poor standards in training and practice, and how this impacts the reputation of professional therapists.
 The second is lack of recognition from medical and other professionals, which can hinder integrating therapies into mainstream care.